billsix/cprogrammingbook/doc/01-Intro.rst

 show_message doesn't return a value so we specify that its type is void.

-The use of void in that way is either crashingly obvious or enormously subtle, depending on your viewpoint.
+The use of void in that way is either crushingly obvious or enormously subtle, depending on your viewpoint.
 We could easily get involved here in an entertaining (though fruitless) philosophical side-track on whether void really is a value or not, but we won't.
-Whichever side of the question you favour, it's clear that you can't do anything with a void and that's what it means here—“I don't want to do anything with any value this function might or might not return”.
+Whichever side of the question you favor, it's clear that you can't do anything with a void and that's what it means here—“I don't want to do anything with any value this function might or might not return”.